-- Configuring proxy authorization for 'single sign on'
+- · Configuring proxy authorization for 'single sign on'

+- · Configuring external SAML authentication

 - · Configuring related-entry workflow

-- · Configuring the approval process
+- Configuring the approval process

+- · Configuring for two-factor authentication

 Configuring proxy authorization for 'single sign on'

 Proxy authorization facilitates 'single sign on' - that is, when a user logs on to their computer, through Windows for example, they also log onto ViewDS automatically.
 This streamlines 'self service' and there is no need to maintain a separate set of passwords for ViewDS users.